puppetlabs/puppet-docs/source/puppetdb/1/configure.markdown

 PuppetDB can use either **a built-in HSQLDB database** or **a PostgreSQL database.** If no database information is supplied, an HSQLDB database at `<vardir>/db` will be used.

+> **FAQ: Why no MySQL or Oracle support?**
+>
+> MySQL lacks several features that PuppetDB relies on; the most notable is recursive queries.
+We have no plans to ever support MySQL.
+>
+> Depending on demand, Oracle support may be forthcoming in a future version of PuppetDB.
+This hasn't been decided yet.

 ### Using Built-in HSQLDB

 To use an HSQLDB database at `<vardir>/db`, you can simply remove all database settings.
 To configure the DB's location, put the following in the `[database]` section: